With six players in pursuit of previous carbon storage acreage, Norway invites applications for another CO2 area

 Terje Aasland, Norwegian Minister of Petroleum and Energy, remarked: “I am happy about the commercial interest shown by companies in being allocated acreage for the storage of CO2 in Norway.
 By facilitating profitable, large-scale CO2 storage, Norway can contribute both to Europe reaching its emission targets and to the establishment of a new industry in Norway.”

-Norway’s government highlighted that four permits for CO2 storage have been awarded on the Norwegian continental shelf – three in the North Sea and one in the Barents Sea – so far, as the Norwegian authorities are “actively facilitating the economically profitable storage of CO2 on the Norwegian continental shelf.”
+Norway’s government highlights that four permits for CO2 storage have been awarded on the Norwegian continental shelf – three in the North Sea and one in the Barents Sea – so far, as the Norwegian authorities are “actively facilitating the economically profitable storage of CO2 on the Norwegian continental shelf.”

 Applications open for another CO2 storage area

-In a separate statement, Norway’s Ministry of Petroleum and Energy reported that another area in the North Sea is open for applications related to the injection and storage of CO2 on the Norwegian continental shelf.
+In a separate statement, Norway’s Ministry of Petroleum and Energy reported that another area in the North Sea was open for applications related to the injection and storage of CO2 on the Norwegian continental shelf.
 The Norwegian authorities believe that succeeding in large-scale CO2 storage will help the world to reach its climate targets, thus, the country sees such solutions as important for the government.
 Additionally, such a business has the potential to create “new, good jobs in Norway.”

 “We are experiencing great commercial interest from companies to be allocated acreage for the storage of CO2 in Norway.
 The government wants to further develop the profitable opportunities on the continental shelf and to facilitate the storage of CO2 to become a new commercial industry in Norway.
 Announcement and subsequent allocation of area that companies consider appropriate for such storage is a prerequisite for our success,” highlighted Aasland.